 Tax: Yes, you have to pay capital gains tax (tax on profit) for unit trusts but the good news is, according to South African tax laws, you’re eligible for a R40 000 tax deduction on your gains, which decreases the amount of tax you pay.

 2. Endowment funds (endowments)

-Usually an endowment is a donation but in the investment world, in South Africa anyway, an endowment is similar to a unit trust in that you pay a certain amount into an investment every month but unlike unit trusts you’re not buying parts of shares, more like you’re buying something that houses the funds.
+Usually an endowment is a donation but in the investment world, in South Africa, an endowment is similar to a unit trust - you pay a certain amount into an investment every month but unlike unit trusts you’re not buying parts of shares, more like you’re buying something that houses those funds.

 And unlike unit trusts, there’s a minimum fee, a minimum investment period (usually 5 years minimum period) and you can’t withdraw money until that period comes due.

 If you do take the money beforehand, you get penalized with insane fees (been there and done that) and you can only make one withdrawal throughout the entire period.